jeremy-jarvis/descent-tools/LEVEL-SPEC.md

 ## Introduction
 Each Descent level is stored in a separate binary file with an *.rdl file extension.
 RDL stands for "Registered Descent Level".
 Multiple RDL files can be stored within a single HOG file as a unified level set, also known as a "mission".
 Alternatively, a single RDL file can stand alone and be played without being packaged in a HOG file.
 Either way, an RDL or HOG file must be paired with a MSN metadata file to enable it to be loaded by Descent and played.

 An RDL file contains binary data in a specific order.
-The length of the file and the presense of specific binary elements is determined by how many cubes (TODO: and objects?) are in the level, and the properties of each cube.
+The length of the file and the presence of specific binary elements are determined by how many cubes (TODO: and objects?) are in the level, and the properties of each cube.

 The following is a specification of the RDL file format from beginning to end.